 A) Yes, this can be determined by measuring the T and P Alkalinity of the sample using CHEMetrics test kits and the relevant equation.
 Please see the Alkalinity page for more information.

 Q) What parameters do I need to test for in my specific industry?

 A) The required testing parameters vary widely within specific industries.
 However, CHEMetrics has identified the most often tested parameters in several major industries.
-Please see the Applications and Industries page for more information.
+Please see the Industries and Applications page for more information.

 Q) Will CHEMetrics develop or customize a test kit for my specific application?

 A) New CHEMetrics products often originate directly from customer requests for streamlined testing methods.
 To be considered for a custom product, the test should be run frequently, or it should be a procedure that is performed widely in the industry.
 Please contact us for more information regarding customized kits or chemistries.

 Q) When can I use the mercury-free COD test kits?
 Are the mercury-free reagents USEPA approved?